 Thankfully, the painting is quite small in real life.
 Coming across a human-size rendering of it really would be terrifying.

 One strand of Surrealist art aimed to reveal and depict images of the subconscious.
 The thinking went that, during our everyday lives, our waking minds suppress the images the subconscious mind wants us to see.
-These subconscious images, when brought to
+These subconscious images, when brought to canvas, become eerie and illogical: the dream world imposed on the cold light of day.

-Dorothea Tanning’s Eine Kleine Nachtmusik is immediately and powerfully dreamlike.
+Dorothea Tanning's Eine Kleine Nachtmusik is immediately and powerfully dreamlike.
 It breaks the rules of the real world, with its weirdly large, misplaced sunflower, and the eerie, serene figures.
-Perhaps most concerning is that light coming through the slightly-ajar door: what’s behind it?
+Perhaps most concerning is that light coming through the slightly ajar door: what's behind it?

 Tanning herself wrote of her piece: '...at night one imagines all sorts of happenings in the shadows of the darkness.
 A hotel bedroom is both intimate and unfamiliar... and this can conjure a feeling of menace and unknown forces at play.
 But these unknown forces are a projection of our own imaginations: our own private nightmares.'